AppleBreak1/Z490-Vision-D-Customac/README.md

 - As of Ventura 13.3, a WiFi and the Intel I219 Ethernet no longer work if AppleVTD is enabled.
 One must apply AppleVTD [patch](https://github.com/CaseySJ/Ventura-AppleVTD-Patch) to resolve the behavior.
 Thanks to [CaseySJ](https://github.com/CaseySJ) for discovering the patch.

+   Update: This [patch](https://github.com/CaseySJ/Ventura-AppleVTD-Patch) is incorporated into OpenCore 0.9.2 as a [DisableIoMapperMapping](https://github.com/acidanthera/OpenCorePkg/pull/440) kernel quirk.

 # Geekbench 5 & Cinebench R23